shivsondhi/gmail-cleaner/README.md

 ## Google App and Credentials
 Before running this script you will need to create a project on the Google Cloud Platform and allow it to use the Gmail API.
 The steps to do that can be found [here](https://developers.google.com/workspace/guides/create-project).
 You will also need authorization credentials for your desktop application.
 The steps for that can be found [here](https://developers.google.com/workspace/guides/create-credentials).
 While configuring OAuth, you can select `External` application and create credentials for a Desktop application at the relevant prompts.

 After these steps, you should have a JSON file with your client secret and other credentials.
-Download this file into `api-access/` and name it `credentials.json`.
+Download this file into `server/api-access/` and name it `credentials.json`.
 The `tokens.json` file will be generated for you automatically once you sign in using your Gmail account.

 ## Dependencies
-After cloning the repository, run the following commands:
+After cloning the repository, run the following commands in the `server` folder:

 ```
 npm init